alperr/histogram-viewer/README.md

 # histogram-viewer

-a web application to see histogram of an image for different color spaces
+a web application to visualize histogram of an image for different color spaces

 [demo](http://alpercinar.com/histogram-viewer)